What Causes Dandruff and How to Fight It

 One of the causes of dandruff is an overgrowth of the fungus Malassezia.
 Credit: Hariono Halim

 The presence of a fungus called Malassezia on your scalp is a common hair dandruff cause.
 It exists on your scalp, whether you have dandruff or not.
 However, your scalp can get irritated when there’s an overgrowth of this fungus and you have a weak scalp barrier.

 If your scalp is oily, you are more likely to get dandruff.
 “Malassezia uses sebum and other lipids in the scalp as nutrients and then converts these into waste materials that can penetrate the scalp and cause an inflammatory response,” explains Peter Bailey, a former research and development manager at Unilever.

 3. Dry Scalp

-Dry scalp is an altogether different problem from dandruff.
-When you have a dry scalp, it doesn’t mean you’ll automatically get dandruff.
-However, a dry scalp can make the itching worse and lead to flaking.
+Having a dry scalp doesn’t mean you’ll automatically get dandruff.
+However, it can make the itching worse and lead to flaking.

 4. Dirt and Product Residue

-Shampooing your hair removes excess oil and dirt, as well as old skin and product residue.
-When you don’t shampoo well, these things clog up your pores and cause irritation, which can then lead to dandruff.
+Shampooing your hair removes excess oil, dirt, and product residue.
+When you don’t shampoo thoroughly, these things clog up your pores and cause irritation, which can then lead to dandruff.

-Anti-dandruff shampoos usually have anti-fungal agents like zinc yrtithione and piroctone olamine (Octopirox) to treat the causes of dandruff.
+Anti-dandruff shampoos usually have anti-fungal agents like zinc pyrithione and piroctone olamine (Octopirox) to treat the causes of dandruff.
 These shampoos also have keratolytic agents like salicylic acid to deal with the symptoms.